All Time Low discography

-American rock band All Time Low has released nine studio albums, six EPs, two live albums, twenty-nine singles and thirty-nine music videos.
+American rock band All Time Low has released ten studio albums, six EPs, two live albums, thirty-nine singles, forty-three music videos, and ten promotional singles.

 Beginning as a high school band in 2003, All Time Low released their debut EP The Three Words to Remember in Dealing with the End EP in 2004 through local label Emerald Moon Records, and their first studio album The Party Scene in 2005.
 While on tour with other bands, they caught the attention of Hopeless Records and signed to them, releasing the Put Up or Shut Up EP in 2006 which reached number 20 on the US Billboard Independent Albums chart.
 All Time Low's second studio album, So Wrong, It's Right came out in 2007 and became an underground success.
 Despite never entering the charts or attaining commercial radio play, the album's second single "Dear Maria, Count Me In" was certified three-times platinum in 2023 by the Recording Industry Association of America for shipments of 3,000,000 copies.

 Nothing Personal was released as the band's third studio album, debuting at number four on the US Billboard 200 and exceeding commercial expectations with 63,000 sales in its first week.
 The lead single, "Weightless", peaked at number four on the US Billboard Bubbling Under Hot 100 chart, with the follow-up single, "Damned If I Do Ya (Damned If I Don't)", becoming the band's first appearance on the Billboard Hot 100 at number 67.